 Identify Your Goals

-Your goals don’t always have to be the same — you may want to build community awareness in one situation or pitch to a potential client in another.
-You want to convey how you might help the person you’re speaking with.
-Have a plan for how you might tailor the pitch for different audiences.
+Your goals don’t always have to be the same — you may want to build community awareness in one situation or pitch a potential client in another.
+Either way, you want to convey how you might be able to help the person you’re speaking with, so make sure you have a plan for how you might tailor your pitch for different audiences.

 Write the Pitch

-An elevator pitch should only be 30 seconds (8-10 sentences), so it needs to be incredibly focused on what makes you/your business unique, such as your experience and what your ability to work with a Farm Bureau agent means for them.
+An elevator pitch should only be 30 seconds (8-10 sentences), so it needs to be incredibly focused on what makes you and your business unique, such as your experience and what your ability to work with a Farm Bureau agent could mean for them.
 Start by jotting down a speech:

-1. Your elevator pitch should start by grabbing their attention with a hook that tells them why they should care/listen and who you are.
-Turn them into an engaged listener by sharing a problem you help solve that might relate to them.
+1. Grab their attention with a hook that tells them why they should listen and who you are.
+Turn them into an engaged listener by sharing a statistic that may intrigue them.

 Hi, I’m John Brown, a wealth management advisor at Farm Bureau Financial Services, where I help my clients prepare for their future.
-A recent study found that a feeling of financial security is the greatest factor in overall well-being.
+Did you know that a recent study found that a feeling of financial security is the greatest factor in general happiness and overall well-being?